NicolaDeastra/The-Lazy-Media-api/README.md

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/NicolaDonoastro/The-Lazy-Media-api/issues).
 Please include sample queries and their corresponding results.

+### Showcase

+App Showcase that use this API (you can add your app by edit this readme)

 🔧 Still On Progress